- Clinical features

 - In a population of patients with meningitis, D-dimer will be wholly nonspecific.

-- The utility of D-dimer will depend on clinical context.
+- The utility of D-dimer is dubious.
 For example: if there is a moderate or high suspicion for cerebral vein thrombosis, then imaging will be required regardless of the D-dimer value.

 - This isn't indicated as part of the evaluation for suspected cerebral vein thrombosis.
 However, lumbar puncture may be performed as part of a broader evaluation to exclude infection.